ppy/osu-wiki/news/2020-07-02-mappers-report-may-june.md

 ## <a id="mappers-showcase"></a>Mappers' Showcase

 The Mappers' Showcase presents lesser-known mappers from every game mode.
 Since we bundled two issues in one post, this month we will feature two game modes.

 Thanks to [Jemzuu](https://osu.ppy.sh/users/7890134) for the osu!catch selections and [Scotty](https://osu.ppy.sh/users/11085809) & [Unpredictable](https://osu.ppy.sh/users/7560872) for the osu!mania selections!

 ### Phob (osu!catch)

-Having recently entered their way in the gates of the ranked section, **[Phob](https://osu.ppy.sh/users/6069462)** is a new mapper that is currently having a decent breakout year so far!
+Having recently entered their way in the gates of the ranked section, **[Phob](https://osu.ppy.sh/users/6069462)** is a new mapper that is currently having a decent breakout year so far.
 Although he's more known for being a skilled Hidden player, his mapping definitely deserves more recognition!
 He crafts his maps with brilliant relevance to the music showing such coherence in patterning, proving he clearly knows what he's doing!

 His take on [Feint - Snake Eyes (feat.
 CoMa)](https://osu.ppy.sh/beatmapsets/1034056#fruits/2162020) exemplifies the mapping spirit of clean and consistency-based maps, as throughout his difficulties, they were made of superb quality.
 For a relatively new mapper, this set is surely impressive!

-Moreover, his breakcore map, [Lolipusher - why as soon as we become so close, we have to say goodbye?](https://osu.ppy.sh/beatmapsets/1135515#fruits/2437918) manifests that Phob can still stand out regardless of song's complexity and genre, while still maintaining players' interest through solid patterning!
+Moreover, his breakcore map, [Lolipusher - why as soon as we become so close, we have to say goodbye?](https://osu.ppy.sh/beatmapsets/1135515#fruits/2437918) manifests that Phob can still stand out regardless of song's complexity and genre, while still maintaining players' interest through solid patterning.

-Phob also tends to favor mapping lower difficulties, especially Salads, so he is certainly a mapper in good shape!
-We are definitely going to look forward to his future works, as he is a very promising mapper!
-If novice mappers are looking for an inspiration, Phob is definitely a great example!
+Phob also tends to favor mapping lower difficulties, especially Salads, so he is certainly a mapper with promise for the future.
+If any novice mappers are reading this and looking for inspiration, Phob is a great person to be looking at!

 ### dika312 (osu!catch)